opa-stack/opa-stack.github.io/README.md

 footer: MIT Licensed
 ---

-::: danger
+::: warning
-This prosject is not yet usable..
-It is in it's infancy and startup.
-But please contact me if you got ideas or feedback.
+This prosject is very young and might not be usable just yet...
+Give feedback!
 :::